 Being honest with myself,I did not put my heart into the first writing of Now O' Clock and because I did not, I was less than proud of it.
 So, I asked my publisher to remove what copies there were out there and to terminate the title.
 In the revised edition you will see that my heart, my mind and my soul is in it.

 Evidently, I have a creative mind and a passion for doing what I do.
 Most importantly however, is that I believe in myself and in what I do.
 Obviously, I would like to be in the business of helping people, people like you, in one way or another and through one medium or another.
 Unfortunately, in each case I had gotten all dressed up, had in mind places to go, but no financial means to get "there".
 In each case,I always knew I did not have the means needed to get "there" .
 But that did not STOP me from getting dressed or discouraged me from staying dressed.
-The proof is in the many outfits I've donned over the years: Inventor, Poet,Concept Creator,Entrepreneur,Author, Life Coach, Speaker and all this while dressed as a single parent(my best outfit) and a Civil Deputy Sheriff.
+The proof is in the many outfits I've donned over the years: Civil Deputy Sheriff, Inventor, Poet,Concept Creator,Entrepreneur,Author, Life Coach, Speaker and all this while dressed as a single parent(my best outfit).

 Listen, it has been my experience that there is a cost associated with offering to help people in the ways I would like.
 I'm also aware that the universe don't always conspire with us when or in ways we would prefer.
 When that happens, as it has with me, I still have to think.
 I still have to believe in myself and I still have to keep an open mind to "Thought occurrences".
 This time around, I not only wear many hats.
-Now, I am more mindful, in control,able to set my own pace and always expecting that something good will happen to me today.
+Now, I am more mindful, in control,able to set my own pace and always expecting that something good will happen today, to me or to someone I love.

 Hopefully, this time I will be able to get “there” with what is, to me, far more valuable than capital: your help, that of your friends and family, yours and their Shares, Follows, Tweets, Likes and most importantly, your Reviews on Amazon.com.
 I'm already dressed.So, thanks in advance.